TeamDev-IP/JxBrowser-Gallery/README.md

 to a media format of choice, such as images, or PDFs.

 * [Chart rendering](web-server/chart-rendering/README.md) —
-automates building the charts with custom JS libraries, with an export to PNG.
+automates building the charts using popular JS libraries, with an export to PNG.

 * [PDF export](web-server/pdf-export/README.md) —
 renders the rich table data with CSS and JS, and exports the result to PDF.